nomisK1/uir-editor/README.md

 UIR-Editor

-A web application used to display TPCH-queries compiled in the Umbra Intermediate Representation language, built with React, TypeScript and CSS.
+A web application used to display TPC-H queries compiled in the Umbra Intermediate Representation language, built with React, TypeScript and CSS.

 # Installation and Setup